Kids and Tummies

 If your child frequently has an upset stomach or persistent stomach pain, they may have a condition known as gastritis.
-To relieve their pain and protect their long-term gastrointestinal health, the pediatric gastroenterologists at Kids and Tummies offer on-site diagnostic testing at their office in Gulfport, Mississippi.
+To relieve their pain and protect their long-term gastrointestinal health, the pediatric gastroenterologists at Kids and Tummies offer on-site diagnostic testing at their office in Gulfport and Ocean Springs, Mississippi.
 The team focuses on relieving your child’s discomfort and preventing further gastritis symptoms.
-Call the Kids and Tummies office nearest you or book an appointment online today.
+Call the nearest Kids and Tummies office or book an appointment online today.

 Gastritis describes inflammation in the lining of a child’s stomach.
 This condition can develop following a traumatic injury or due to extreme psychological stress.

 Gastritis can also be the result of:

 - Severe infection

 Some children develop gastritis due to frequently eating spicy foods that irritate their stomach and can also lead to ulcers.
 Older children may be prone to gastritis if they smoke or drink alcohol.